 Pretty food featured quite regularly these past 4 weeks, also with a floral theme as I got carried away making deserts (mainly vegan) with edible flowers basically just because I wanted to eat photograph them! #instagrammademedoit.
 In a way Instagram makes me more motivated to get my craft on 😉 my family are starting to learn patience…they know to wait whilst their pudding is photographed before eating it.
 That’s normal right?
 Right?!

 Those freezer, no-bake raspberry and pistachio slices (bottom photo) are seriously delish.
-I got the idea here.
+It’s very simple to make, no bake!
+Just whizz together in a food processor the following…

 Hello and welcome, this is my blog for all things kids teepee tent related and of course vegan brownies are toatally part of that (whatever, it’s my blog) and after my last post (that has yet to go viral BTW) I’ve decided to post just what I feel is right and good and these brownies are bloody good.
 And…I’m not even vegan.